Timo Meier Game Preview: Devils vs. Wild

 Meier Season Stats Insights

-- In 7 games this season, Meier has averaged 16:45 on the ice, while putting up a plus-minus of -2.
+- In 8 games this season, Meier has a plus-minus rating of -2, while averaging 16:44 on the ice per game.

-- In one of seven games this season, Meier has scored a goal, but has not finished a game with two or more.
+- Meier has scored a goal in one of eight games this year.

-- Meier has a point in four of seven games this year, with multiple points in two of them.
+- Meier has recorded a point in a game five times this year over eight games played, with multiple points in two games.

-- Meier has an assist in four of seven games this year, with multiple assists in one of them.
+- Meier has an assist in five of eight games this season, with multiple assists in one of them.

-- Meier's implied probability to go over his point total is 59.8% based on the odds.
+- Meier's odds on his point total prop carry an implied probability of 58.2% that he hits the over.

-- Meier has an implied probability of 40.8% of going over his assist prop bet, based on the odds.
+- Given his moneyline odds, Meier has an implied probability of 39.2% of going over his assist prop bet.

 Sign up for Underdog fantasy today.